-Product variations are products that are similar and only differ in color, material or pattern,…
+Product variations are products that are similar and only differ in color, size, material, pattern, gender or age group.

-If you have browsed Google Shopping you might have noticed that certain products have options available in a form of a select form, these will not always be available to you.
-Currently as of writing only Apparel products can have options inside Google Shopping.
-Google has mentioned that it is planning to integrate this feature in the future for other product types.
-For products outside of the apparel category will be listed as normal.
+If you have browsed Google Shopping, you might have noticed that certain products have options available in the form of a select dropdown.
+Unfortunately, these will not always be available to you.
+Currently, as of writing, only Apparel products can have options inside Google Shopping.
+However, Google has mentioned that it plans to integrate this feature in the future for other product types.
+Therefore, products outside of the apparel category will be listed as normal.

 |2||id1||my title – blue||my description||id1|

 When adding colors, you can have one primary color and up to two accents.
 For example, if you have brown shoes with a grey accent.
 You would add the following identifiers separated with a / (Brown/ Grey).

 - You can add up to 3 colors

 - The forward slash / in an XML data feed must be replaced with a html entity /

 <g:color>Brawn / Grey</g:color>

 - Header : color

 - Item Row value : Grey